What's Happening on the Farm?

 We are a working, active, productive farm dedicated to bringing wholesome organic food to your table.
 We’re proud to tell you that over 20 years after its founding, Greentree Naturals is still rooted in to the organic values we’ve always believed in.
 Greentree Naturals brings fresh, certified organic produce from our fields to your table during the peak of the harvest season.
 We always strive to offer the best in new selections of certified organic vegetables, berries, herbs and garden plants.

 The main purpose of opening up the Farm Stand was to provide an opportunity for our local community and regular farmer's market customers to be able to come to the farm and see where their food is grown.
-During the growing season, Thursdays will be a day that Greentree Naturals is open to the public for self-guided garden walks from 11:00a.m. till 4:00p.m.
-We will have to wait and see what the 2013 growing season brings for bounty before we can commit to having the Farm Stand open on a regular basis.
+During the growing season, Thursday will be the day that Greentree Naturals is open to the public for self-guided garden walks from 11:00a.m. till 4:00p.m.
+We will have to wait and see what the 2014 growing season brings for bounty before we can commit to having the Farm Stand open on a regular basis.

 About Visiting the Farm